software-mansion/react-native-screens/native-stack/README.md

 This prop can be set to an number, which indicates index of detent in `sheetAllowedDetents` array for which there won't be a dimming view beneath the sheet.

+There also legacy & **deprecated** prop values available, which work in tandem with corresponding legacy prop values for `sheetAllowedDetents` prop.

 Defaults to `-1`, indicating that the dimming view should be always present.